 Hair transplant surgical techniques have come a long way since the early days of hair plugs.
 Even so, scarring is still an inevitable byproduct of the procedure.

 There are two types of surgical techniques that are widely used today.
 Each one produces a different type of scarring.
-Your surgeon’s skill and experience, can, in large part, determine the amount of scarring you are left with.
+Your surgeon’s skill and experience can in large part determine the amount of scarring you’re left with.

 Whichever you choose, know that wound-closure techniques have improved, along with the procedures themselves.

 Cost may also be a factor.
-You and your physician can best determine which procedure will be most effective for you.
+You and your doctor can best determine which procedure will be most effective for you.

 Based on how many hair follicles are extracted, this can add up to many hundreds or even thousands of puncture mark scars.
 These scars may look like tiny white dots after healing.
 Each follicle contains one to four hairs.

 The hairs are then grafted onto the recipient areas of the scalp, where small incisions have been made for each individual hair.
 Given the painstaking nature of this process, many hours — or even days — may be required for surgery.

 The procedure may also be repeated several times over the course of two or three months to achieve the best result.

 FUE is done on an outpatient basis, under local anesthesia.
 No stitches are needed and recovery time is typically short.